DMW2151/building-on-dok8s/readme.md

 - [ ] Core API Service to communicate w.
 Redis
 - [ ] Logging services (e.g Prometheus, Grafana, and Loki)

 This document will cover the first of those bullets (and maybe the second).
-I have supplemental deployment notes which will cover the remaining bullets
+I have supplemental deployment notes that will cover the remaining bullets.

 - [Part 2 - Application Deployment](./app_deployment_notes.md)
 - [Part 3 - Logging Services Deployment](./logs_deployment_notes)

 ## Provisioning Digital Ocean K8s with Terraform

 I'm a big fan of Terraform and will use it to manage the core infrastructure of the cluster.
 I'm using a DO spaces backend to store my state file.
-As much as I love spinning up *every* resource with Terraform, the DO Space to initialize Terraform's state (obviously) must be an exception to this rule.
+As much as I love spinning up *every* resource with Terraform, the DO Space to initialize Terraform's state (obviously) must be an exception.
 Initializing Terraform with DO Spaces was not too difficult as [Spaces is S3 compatible](https://www.digitalocean.com/products/spaces/).

 I initialize the Terraform backend and provision a K8s cluster in a newly-created VPC on DO with the following commands and variables.